MarkAdell/personal-website/content/blog/intro-to-human-nutrition.md

 [Illustrative Image](https://images.ctfassets.net/eexbcii1ci83/4NrrGiBSFGP15kYIpzIFFi/25f0b446ff9b024dd096b449d2ec836e/Types_of_Dietary_Fats.png)

-**Saturated Fats:** It is a type of fat mainly found in animal foods such as red meat, and chicken skin, as well as in dairy products like butter, cream, whole milk, and in certain oils such as palm oil.
-Saturated fats should not be consumed excessively because they can raise LDL cholesterol levels in the blood (bad cholesterol), increasing the risk of heart disease, so they should be consumed in healthy, moderate amounts.
+**Saturated Fats:** It is a type of fat mainly found in animal foods such as red meat, chicken skin, dairy products like butter, cream, whole milk, and in certain oils such as palm oil.
+Saturated fats raise LDL cholesterol levels in the blood (bad cholesterol), increasing the risk of heart disease, so they should be consumed in healthy, moderate amounts.

 **Unsaturated Fats:** It is another type of fat mainly found in plant-based foods such as vegetable oils, avocados, and nuts.
-These fats are considered healthy when consumed in reasonable amounts because they help lower LDL cholesterol levels and improve heart health.
+These fats are considered healthy when consumed in reasonable amounts because they help lower LDL cholesterol levels and provide other health benefits.
 Unsaturated fats are divided into two types:

 - **Monounsaturated Fats:** They are found in avocados, nuts, and vegetable oils such as olive oil and canola oil.
 Monounsaturated fats are rich in omega-9 fatty acid, which has several health benefits.
 - **Polyunsaturated Fats:** They are found in fatty fish and vegetable oils such as corn oil and sunflower oil.
-Polyunsaturated fats are rich in omega-6 and omega-3 fatty acids, both of which the body needs, but it is important to consume them in reasonable and balanced amounts (aim for a 1:1 to 4:1 ratio of omega-6 to omega-3 fatty acids in your diet), so avoid consuming corn or sunflower oil in large quantities because it contains a large amount of omega-6.
-And don’t ignore including foods that are rich in omega-3 such as fatty fish in your diet.
+Polyunsaturated fats are rich in omega-6 and omega-3 fatty acids, both of which the body needs, but it is important to consume them in a balanced ratio (aim for a 1:1 to 4:1 ratio of omega-6 to omega-3 fatty acids in your diet).
+So avoid consuming corn or sunflower oil in large quantities because it contains a large amount of omega-6.
+And don't ignore including foods that are rich in omega-3 such as fatty fish in your diet.

 **Trans Fats:** It is a type of fat produced by a process called hydrogenation.
 They are mainly found in processed foods, fast food, and chemically treated vegetable oils.
-They are best avoided completely as they raise LDL cholesterol levels in the blood and increase the risk of heart disease.
+They are best avoided completely as they are known to raise LDL cholesterol levels (bad cholesterol) in the blood, and lower HDL cholesterol levels (good cholesterol).
+This can increase the risk of heart disease.

 ## Micronutrients